Canon T6 vs Leica X-U Typ 113

 It is notable that the T6 offers wifi support, while the X-U Typ 113 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the T6 and the X-U Typ 113 have been discontinued, but can regularly be found used on eBay.
+Both the T6 and the X-U Typ 113 have been discontinued, but can regularly be found used on ebay.
 The T6 was replaced by the Canon T7, while the X-U Typ 113 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T6 Manual (free pdf) or the online Leica X-U Typ 113 Manual.
+Further information on the features and operation of the T6 and X-U Typ 113 can be found, respectively, in the Canon T6 Manual (free pdf) or the online Leica X-U Typ 113 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T6 and the Leica X-U Typ 113?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.